eProsima/eProsima-CI/README.md

 ## Dependencies built

 There are several workflows implemented that build projects and upload them as artifacts.
-These are used for other projects to speed up the built process of the dependencies.
+These are used for other projects to speed up the build process of the dependencies.

 ### Artifacts uploaded

-So far, there are 3 workflows running to upload artifacts:
+So far, the following workflows are running to upload artifacts:

 - [Fast DDS](<https://github.com/eProsima/Fast-DDS>)
 - [dev-utils](<https://github.com/eProsima/dev-utils>)